The William Randolph Hearst Greek Theatre, known locally as the Berkeley Greek Theatre is among the best places to see a summer concert in California.

 At the classical music performances, Berkeley audiences are quiet and attentive and nice to each other, but they are not always punctual.
 In fact, so many people may arrive late that it delays the start of the performance.

-Everyone agrees that the views from the Greek Theatre are spectacular, with views of the university campus, Golden Gate and Bay Bridges, San Francisco and – on a clear enough day – Mount Tamalpais in Marin County.
-Read their reviews on Yelp and Tripadvisor.
+Everyone agrees that the views from the Greek Theatre are spectacular, with views of the university campus, Golden Gate and Bay Bridges, San Francisco, and – on a clear enough day – Mount Tamalpais in Marin County.

 Seating Can Be Confusing